we-are-va/we-are-va.github.io/_work/world-surfaris.md

   block: feature-1
   media_alignment: Left
   headline: Digital Marketing
-  content: 'VA have worked hand in glove with the World Surfaris marketing team since
+  content: "#### VA have worked hand in glove with the World Surfaris marketing team
-    2009.
+    since 2009.
 Over this time we’ve built a tremendous amount of trust.
-Always ready to try new ‘new’ things, VA has consistently delivered everytime the World Surfaris team said “I have this idea…” and we’ve not been shy in coming up with our own ideas. '
+Always ready to try new ‘new’ things, VA has consistently delivered everytime the World Surfaris team said “I have this idea…” and we’ve not been shy in coming up with our own ideas."
   media:
     image: "/uploads/world_surfaris_surfboards.jpg"
     alt_text: ''